 Using Regulation 3 (4) of the Health Service (Control of Patient Information) Regulations 2002 and related legislation, the Secretary of State for Health has issued a notice (the COPI notice) that requires health organisations including GP surgeries, local authorities and government bodies to share confidential patient information for the duration of the pandemic.
 There are new services and information flows that have been set up to manage the outbreak.
-For instance, this practice is part of a Primary Care Network and a GP Federation.
-As such, it collaborates to deliver COVID vaccinations and treatments in this area and is part of a 'buddy system' so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.
+For instance, this practice is part of a Primary Care Network and, also, a GP Federation.
+As such, it collaborates to deliver COVID vaccinations, treatment and support in the London Borough of Hackney, the City.
+Some of these include joint vaccination clinics and doorstep (at home) services.
+This practice is also part of a 'buddy system' so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.